PeterDrake/drakepedia/development_tools/git.md

 To go back to the newer commit, you could use a similar `checkout` command.
 A much better idea is to use
 ```
-git checkout master
+git checkout main
 ```
-to reattach `HEAD` to the front of the `master` branch. **Never make commits in a detached HEAD state; it could cause you to lose work.**
+to reattach `HEAD` to the front of the `main` branch. **Never make commits in a detached HEAD state; it could cause you to lose work.**
 ### Branches
-Sometimes you want to do some experimental work on your program without putting it into the `master` branch.
+Sometimes you want to do some experimental work on your program without putting it into the `main` branch.
 This is the time to create another branch.
 (You should be in a clean state before doing this, but it's okay if you're in a detached HEAD state.)
 Here's the command:
 ```
 git checkout -b experiment
 ```